DefangLabs/samples/samples/langchain/README.md

 # Langchain & flask

-This sample shows how to deploy a flask app that uses Langchain on to AWS via Defang.
+This sample is an endpoint that tells programming jokes and shows how to deploy a flask app that uses Langchain on to AWS via Defang.

 ## Prerequisites